Instructional Portfolio

 ERTH/ASTR 707: Exoplanet Astronomy

 Three decades ago, the only planetary system we were certain of was our own.
 Now we know of thousands of systems; their diversity challenges our theories of planet formation and evolution, provides required context for understanding the Solar System, and is the foundation upon which rigorous searches for habitats and life elsewhere in the Universe will be built.
 This course exposes students to the present state of knowledge of planetary systems using representative data at the field’s leading edge, introduce key theoretical concepts and analytic and numerical tools with broad application, and develops teamwork, presentation, and publishing skills.
+The course consist of five distinct but related modules on transiting planet detection and demographics, characterization of host stars, radial velocity measurements of mass and interior models, observations of exoplanet atmospheres, and dymamics of multi-planet systems, each including projects which the students work on in pairs.
+Students also complete a term project and submit a manuscript to